Skip to main content Skip to footer

 Example 7: The One Who Hates All The Paperwork

-"I really have a dislike for paperwork.
+"I have a dislike for paperwork.
 I've found it's easier for me to address the issue if I set aside specific times during the day to fill out forms.
 If I break it up into small portions, it's not so bad to deal with."

 Example 8: The One Who Likes The Bigger Picture

-"I'm really great with the 'big picture' and have learned to surround myself with people stronger at dealing with detail work than I am, as I quite often struggle in this area."
+"I'm great with the 'big picture' and have learned to surround myself with people stronger at dealing with detail work than I am, as I quite often struggle in this area."

-Practice Makes Perfect (It really does!)
+Practice Makes Perfect (It does!)

 Try to, um, avoid, err, like, using, unnecessary words, yeah?
-And um, you know, don't repeat yourself, or, like, actually, use, annoying, kind-a-like, phrases, you know what I mean?
+And um, you know, don't repeat yourself, or, like, use, annoying, kind-a-like, phrases, you know what I mean?

 Look At The Job Description For Help

-To help figure out what an employer is looking for always take a good look at the job description.
+To help figure out what an employer is looking for, always take a good look at the job description.
 This will give you tips as to the qualities that an employer is looking for.

 You can then work out the skills and qualities that are vital to that role to ensure that one of your main weaknesses doesn't affect being able to perform the duties and tasks necessary.